-6. Discussion/Conclusion
+6 Discussion/conclusion

 We have analyzed here the role of internal tides in the Solomon Sea and their impact on the circulation and the surface and subsurface water masses, based on two regional simulations with and without tides.
-Since the interaction of the internal tide with the background circulation has strong nonlinear interactions, and the energy cascade between them can cover similar space-time scales, it is not easy to cleanly separate the two signals from a single model.
-In our model set-up, having 2 distinct models with and without tides but with the same resolution and surface forcing has allowed us to more easily explore the impacts of introducing the barotropic and baroclinic tides into a regional circulation model, for both the phase-locked and non phase-locked components.
+Since the interaction of the internal tide with the background circulation has strong nonlinear interactions, and the energy cascade between them can cover similar scales of space and time, it is not easy to cleanly separate the two signals from a single model.
+In our model setup, having two distinct models with and without tides but with the same resolution and surface forcing has allowed us to more easily explore the impacts of introducing the barotropic and baroclinic tides into a regional circulation model, for both the phase-locked and non-phase-locked components.

-39 Since the Solomon Sea is influenced by ENSO, the characteristics of the internal tides were)0 analyzed for two contrasted ENSO conditions: the JFM 1998 El Niño and the AMJ 1999 La Niña.)1 These are two extreme events with strong stratification changes in the western Pacific and)2 Solomon Seas, and provide good case studies for investigating the impact of the internal tides on)3 the regional circulation and water mass transformation.
-We are conscious though that we have 94 only analyzed one El Niño and one La Niña event, each over a limited 3-month period of hourly)5 averages, which is insufficient to conclude on the influence of ENSO on the internal tides.
-Indeed, 96 3-months is roughly twice the mesoscale eddy decorrelation time in the tropics but it is also the)7 local residence time for surface waters flowing through the Solomon Sea (Melet et al, 2011).
-A 98 longer simulation, including more contrasted El Niño/La Niña events, would be needed to better)9 characterize the response of the tides to the ENSO variability.
-Nevertheless, these two 00contrasted events are sufficiently different to qualitatively describe the changes induced in the01internal tide field.
+Since the Solomon Sea is influenced by ENSO, the characteristics of the internal tides were analyzed for two contrasted ENSO conditions: the JFM 1998 El Niño and the AMJ 1999 La Niña.
+These are two extreme events with strong stratification changes in the western Pacific and Solomon Seas, and provide good case studies for investigating the impact of the internal tides on the regional circulation and water mass transformation.
+We are conscious though that we have only analyzed one El Niño and one La Niña event, each over a limited 3-month period of hourly averages, which is insufficient to draw concludes about the influence of ENSO on the internal tides.
+Indeed, 3-months is roughly twice the mesoscale eddy decorrelation time in the tropics, but it is also the local residence time for surface waters flowing through the Solomon Sea (Melet et al., 2011).
+A longer simulation, including more contrasted El Niño/La Niña events, would be needed to better characterize the response of the tides to the ENSO variability.
+Nevertheless, these two contrasted events are sufficiently different to qualitatively describe the changes induced in the internal tide field.

-)3 Within the Solomon Sea, the M2 barotropic tide is rather weak but its interaction with the strong)4 topographic features (islands, shelves, deep ocean ridges) generates the strongest component of)5 the internal tide.
-Although the M2 Mode 1 is the dominant mode to propagate baroclinic tidal)6 energy within the Solomon Sea, during the JFM El Niño period, when the peak in N2 stratification)7 is close to the surface, more energy becomes partitioned into mode 2.
-This is important since)8 studies that aim to predict and remove the internal tide from altimetric SSH observations, before)9 calculating geostrophic currents, may use an empirical "all mode" fitting of the M2 internal tide 10 (eg Ray and Zaron, 2016) or concentrate only on mode 1 (Zhao et al., 2016).
-In this Solomon Sea 11 region, with strong stratification changes, we need at least modes 1 and 2.
+Within the Solomon Sea, the M2 barotropic tide is rather weak, but its interaction with the strong topographic features (islands, shelves, deep ocean ridges) generates the strongest component of the internal tide.
+Although the M2 mode 1 is the dominant mode to propagate baroclinic tidal energy within the Solomon Sea, during the JFM El Niño period, when the peak in N^2 stratification is close to the surface, more energy becomes partitioned into mode 2.
+This is important since studies that aim to predict and remove the internal tide from altimetric SSH observations, before calculating geostrophic currents, may use an empirical "all mode" fitting of the M2 internal tide (e.g., Ray and Zaron, 2016) or concentrate only on mode 1 (Zhao et al., 2016).
+In this Solomon Sea region, with strong stratification changes, we need at least modes 1 and 2.